-Our dedicated frontline staff have benefited tremendously from the migration to the Chromebook infrastructure
+Our dedicated frontline staff has benefited tremendously from the migration to the Chromebook infrastructure.

 When you care for more than 2,000 residents across 20 retirement lodges and long-term care homes throughout Ontario, a reliable and efficient digital platform is paramount in keeping your workforce productive, connected and engaged.

 To enhance existing infrastructure and further amplify the exceptional standard of care that has become a touchstone of business, Jarlette Health Services has strategically introduced Chrome Enterprise in to its operations.

 For more than 45 years, family-owned Jarlette Health Services has focused on elevating resident comfort and care, while cultivating an atmosphere where individuals can feel at home during their retirement years.
 In tandem with its unwavering commitment to their residents, the company’s achievements in quality care has not gone unrecognized.
 Jarlette has excelled in various comprehensive continuous quality improvement programs and accreditations.